Barior2004/Trinh-Quoc-Bao---AWS-internship-report1/themes/hugo-theme-learn/exampleSite/content/_index.en.md

 ## Contribute to this documentation

-Feel free to update this content, just click the **Edit this page** link displayed on top right of each page, and pullrequest it
+Feel free to up.Date this content, just click the **Edit this page** link displayed on top right of each page, and pullrequest it

 {{% notice info %}}
 Your modification will be deployed automatically when merged.